Archival Collections at the Library

 Clifford Berryman Cartoons: .5 linear foot.
 (1912-1921).
 Courtesy of the Center for Legislative History at the National Archives, the Berryman Collection consists of scans of Wilson-era cartoons drawn by Clifford Berryman of the Washington Evening Star.
 The cartoons cover the political and cultural significance of the 28 president and give insights into the popular mind during Wilson's administration.
-Available in the eLibrary.

 Political Cartoons Collection: .25 linear foot.
 This collection is comprised of miscellaneous Wilson cartoons, most undated.
 It provides a glimpse into the political controversies experienced by President Wilson, and the popular reaction to his initiatives and policies.
-Available in the eLibrary.

 Charles Catlett Papers: .5 linear foot.
 (1912).
 This collection is comprised of a Staunton businessman's correspondence regarding Woodrow Wilson's 1912 visit to Staunton.
 The post-election and pre-inaugural visit was the occasion for a grand homecoming celebration for the soon-to-be chief executive during which he reflected on what his Virginia heritage meant to him.